Inedo/inedo-docs/Content/proget/feeds/cran/howto-cran-proxy.md

 options(repos = c(«repository-name» = "«feed-url»"))
 ```

-Or, in RStudio by navigating to "Tools" > "Global Options" > "Packages" and selecting "Change" and then entering your Feed URL in the "Custom" field.
+Or, in RStudio by navigating to "Tools" > "Global Options" > "Packages", selecting "Change" and then entering your Feed URL in the "Custom" field.

 ![](/resources/docs/rstudio-customrepo-approved.png){height="" width="50%"}